How to choose the correct Electronic Speed Controller (ESC)? – Part 6

 But, by Bernoulli’s principle we know that,

-Some frequently used terms in Aerodynamics
+4. Some frequently used terms in Aerodynamics

-• Leading Edge & Trailing Edge :
+4.1 Leading Edge and Trailing Edge

-– The distance (straight line length) between the leading edge and the trailing edge of the wing is called ‘chord’.
+The distance (straight line length) between the leading edge and the trailing edge of the wing is called ‘chord’.

-– It is not always that the wing will be rectangular, so, in that case we consider the ‘mean’ chord length which can be calculated based on the shape of the wing.
+It is not always that the wing will be rectangular, so, in that case, we consider the ‘mean’ chord length, which can be calculated based on the shape of the wing.

-– For rectangular wing, the width of the rectangle becomes the chord.
+For rectangular wing, the width of the rectangle becomes the chord.

-• Vortex Drag :
+4.3 Vortex Drag

-– Now, this is something which comes as a by-product with the ‘Lift’ which we don’t need and hence we must try to atleast minimize it as much as possible.
+Now, this is something which comes as a by-product with the ‘Lift’ which we don’t need, and hence we must try to at least minimize it as much as possible.

 Fig. explanation : When the air flows over the Wings, lift is generated & simultaneously, wing tip vortices are also formed which we need to minimize since it consumes fuel, hence dropping the fuel efficiency of plane.

-Why does it happen ?
+Why does it happen?

-‘Wing tip’.
-Just at the wing tips, there is still a high pressure region below and a low pressure region above.
-This pressure difference causes the air particles to execute a rotational type of motion which we call ‘vortex’
+The wing is an finite dimension part and hence it will come to an end at some point.
+This is the point which we call as ‘Wing tip.
+Just at the wing tips, there is still a high-pressure region below and a low-pressure region above.
+This pressure difference causes the air particles to execute a rotational type of motion, which we call ‘vortex.’

-Now due to this, 1.
-The air particles exhibit rotational motion (as we see in the figure)
+1. The air particles exhibit rotational motion (as we see in the figure)

 2. But from where do these particles get energy to exhibit this rotational motion